RyanS974/RyanS974/datasets/phase2/README.md

 - phase2.ipynb
 - submission_instructions.ipynb
+- combine.py also has some code for loading and predicting

 ## Submission Instructions
 Make sure your labels from your validation results are in a zip file before submitting it to CodaLabs.
 The file inside should be named preds.txt with just the labels.